guillaumebrunerie/Chromiarch-OS/README.md

 `LICENSE` file.
 Copyright © 2011, Guillaume Brunerie <guillaume.brunerie@[ens.fr|gmail.com]>

-Drawbacks (TODO: rewrite and split bugs and obvious problems)
+Drawbacks
 ---------

-Here are a few drawbacks about using Chromiarch OS instead of Chrome OS or Arch Linux:
+There are a few drawbacks about using Chromiarch OS instead of Chrome OS or Arch Linux:

+General :
 * Your device has to be in developer mode.
 This means that you will have to press Ctrl + D at every boot and that boot time will be increased by a few seconds (don’t worry, boot time will still be less than 15 seconds).
-* The synaptics driver is used for the touchpad instead of the syntp driver.
-In particular, two-finger drag&drop does not work anymore (but two finger scrolling is much easier with synaptics).
-* Screen dimming is disabled, so your screen will not be powered off anymore when you are not using your computer.
+* For now, screen dimming has to be disabled, so your screen will not be powered off anymore when you are not using your computer.
-* Playing sound from Chrome OS and Arch simultaneously does not work, I haven’t figured out how to fix this.
-* Chrome OS autoupdates will break Chromiarch OS, but it will take you less than one minute to restore it.
+* If something goes wrong and your computer does not want to boot (or if you are stuck in guest mode without having access to a shell or tty switching, as happened to me once), it’s challenging to recover.
+You cannot boot on a live USB of a random Linux distribution, so you can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable Chromium OS USB key and repair your computer from there (but building Chromium OS is difficult).
+You can also try prebuilt binaries, like Hexxeh’s builds, I guess it should work (if shell access is enabled)

+In comparison to a true Arch Linux netbook :
 * The SSD is small.
 At best you can give 9 or 10 Gib to Arch.
 * The keys from the upper row are the functions keys F1 to F10.
-This means that you will not have F11 nor F12 and that changing brightness or sound volume will not work in Arch (unless you remap them in your window manager, but you will loose functions keys this way)
+This means that you will not have F11 nor F12 and that changing brightness or sound volume will not work in Arch (you can of course remap keys as you want in Arch, but there are still not enough keys)
-* Arch will run under Chrome OS’ linux kernel, so if you want a custom kernel, you will need to recompile Chromium OS’ kernel.
+* Arch will run under Chrome OS’ linux kernel, so if you want a custom kernel, you will need to recompile Chromium OS’ kernel (and this is not the easiest thing to do)
-* If something goes wrong and your computer does not want to boot, you’re almost screwed.
-You can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable USB key and repair your computer from here (but building Chromium OS is difficult).
-You can also try prebuilt binaries, like Hexxeh’s builds, I guess it should work.
+* Chrome OS autoupdates will break the Arch part of Chromiarch OS, but it will take you one or two minutes to restore it.
+* You should not

+In comparison to a Chrome OS netbook :
+* The synaptics driver is used for the touchpad instead of the syntp driver.
+In particular, two-finger drag&drop does not work anymore (but two finger scrolling is much easier with synaptics).
+* Chrome OS autoupdates will use more bandwidth, because delta updates are not available when you have modified you file system, so it will download full updates each time.

 Quick explanation
 -----------------

-If you are already a Chrome OS hacker, here is a very short outline of what will be done to make Arch run inside Chrome OS.
+If you are already a Chrome OS/Linux hacker, here is a very short outline of what will be done to make Arch run inside Chrome OS.
 Don’t worry, a much much more detailed explanation will follow.

 You will switch your device to developer mode, create a new partition for Arch, install Arch in a chroot (on your main computer) and copy it into the new partition.
 Then you will